lucidrains/audiolm-pytorch/README.md

 - [x] wire up sample hz from sound dataset -> transformers, and have proper resampling within during training - think about whether to allow for dataset to have sound files of varying or enforce same sample hz
 - [x] full transformer training code for all three transformers
 - [x] refactor so semantic transformer has a wrapper to that handles unique consecutives as well as wav to hubert or vq-wav2vec
+- [x] simply not self attend to eos token on the prompting side (semantic for coarse transformer, coarse for fine transformer)

 - [ ] figure out how to do the normalization across each dimension mentioned in the paper, but ignore it for v1 of the framework
 - [ ] offer option to weight tie coarse, fine, and semantic embeddings across the 3 hierarchical transformers